nizigama/gomailer/README.md

 # gomailer
-A golang package for sending mails with mailgun
+A golang package for sending mails with multiple email service providers

-Gomailer offers a simple API for sending mails using the mailgun API
+Gomailer offers a simple API for sending mails using mailgun, google & yahoo